ztyyLV/web-twain-docs/getstarted/hardware.md

 ![Hardware-Scanners-Cameras-4]({{site.assets}}imgs/Hardware-Scanners-Cameras-4.png)

-`DirectShow Cameras` refer to the cameras which can be accessed via the [Microsoft DirectShow architecture ](https://docs.microsoft.com/en-us/windows/win32/directshow/introduction-to-directshow).
+`DirectShow Cameras` refer to the cameras which can be accessed via the [Microsoft DirectShow architecture](https://docs.microsoft.com/en-us/windows/win32/directshow/introduction-to-directshow).
 These cameras are either built into desktops / laptops or connected via USB.

 ### Is my camera DirectShow compliant